Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 Bipolar vs BPD Disorder

-Bipolar disorder and borderline personality disorder (BPD) are two mental health conditions that can have similar symptoms but require different treatments.
+Although they can have similar symptoms, bipolar disorder and borderline personality disorder (BPD) are two distinct mental health diseases that need to be treated differently.
 While both disorders involve mood swings, Bipolar disorder consists of more distinct periods of mania and depression, while BPD is a continuous cycle of unstable moods.
 Additionally, while bipolar disorder can cause impulsive behaviors, in people with BPD impulsivity is more likely to involve self-destructive behaviors.

 - Bipolar And Addiction Treatment